Skip to main content

 So how does it work?
 Glad you asked.

 Because Queueable Apex includes the best of future methods, it’s much easier to implement than Batch Apex.
 It just doesn’t have those pesky limitations we talked about.
-To demonstrate how it works, let’s take the sample code that used a future method to do a web callout and implement it using Queueable Apex.
+To demonstrate how it works, let’s take the sample code that uses a future method to do a web callout and implement it using Queueable Apex.

 public class MyQueueableClass implements Queueable {